Croats of Bosnia and Herzegovina: Austria-Hungary

-At the time, Bosnia and Herzegovina were facing a Habsburg attempt at modernization.
-Between 180,000 and 200,000 people inhabited Bosnia and Herzegovina, the majority were Croats, Serbs, Muslims, and in smaller percentages Slovenes, Czechs and others.
-During this period, the most significant event is Bosnian entry into European political life and the shaping of ethnic Croats in Bosnia and Herzegovina into a modern nation.
-At the end of the 19th century, Bosnian Croats founded various reading, cultural and singing societies, and at the beginning of the 20th century, a new Bosnian Croat intelligentsia played a major role in the political life of Croats.
+At the time, Bosnia and Herzegovina were facing a Habsburg attempt at modernisation.
+There were 1.1 million inhabitants in Bosnia and Herzegovina; the majority were Croats, Serbs, and Muslims, with smaller percentages of Slovenes, Czechs, and others.
+During this period, the most significant event is the Bosnian entry into European political life and the shaping of ethnic Croats in Bosnia and Herzegovina into a modern nation.
+At the end of the 19th century, Bosnian Croats established various reading, cultural, and singing societies.
+By the beginning of the 20th century, a new Bosnian Croat intelligentsia had emerged, playing a significant role in the political life of Croats.
 The Croatian Support Society for Needs of Students of Middle Schools and High Schools in Bosnia and Herzegovina was founded in 1902, and in 1907 it was merged with the Croatian Society for Education of Children in Craft and Trade, also founded in 1902, into Croatian Cultural Society Napredak (Progress).
 Napredak educated and gave scholarships to more than 20,000 students.
 Students of Napredak were not only Bosnian Croats but also Croats from other regions.

-Kallay tried to unify all Bosnians into a single nation of Bosniaks, but he failed to do so after Bosnians created their national political parties.
-Before the annexation of Bosnia and Herzegovina in 1908, the Croat People's Union (HNZ) become a political party; its ideology was very similar to that of the Croatian-Serbian Coalition in Croatia.
+Kállay attempted to unify all Bosnians into a single nation of Bosniaks, but he failed to do so after Bosnians established their national political parties.
+Before the annexation of Bosnia and Herzegovina in 1908, the Croat People's Union (HNZ) became a political party; its ideology was very similar to that of the Croatian-Serbian Coalition in Croatia.
 In 1909, Stadler opposed such a policy and founded a new political party, the Croat Catholic Association (HKU), an opponent of the secular HNZ.
-HKU emphasized clerical ideals and religious exclusivity.
+HKU emphasised clerical ideals and religious exclusivity.
 However, Bosnian Croats mostly supported the secular nationalist policy of the HNZ.
-HNZ and Muslim Nation Organization formed a coalition that ruled the country from 1911 until the dissolution of the Bosnian parliament in 1914.
+HNZ and the Muslim Nation Organisation formed a coalition that ruled the country from 1911 until the dissolution of the Bosnian parliament in 1914.